Columbia Women's Leadership Network in Brazil

 May 24 (Thursday), 2018 - 10:00 AM - 04:00 PM | Rio de Janeiro

 Theme: Developing Women Leaders in the Public Sector

-In the first part of this module, we will discuss the readings previously assigned on the theme of Developing Women Leaders and its connection with the Brazilian context.
-This session will take the format of a seminar discussion, followed by a roundtable with Brazilian Women Leaders which will bring closer the group of professionals that will be part of the program and introduce the theme of mentorship and advocacy for women leadership in the public and private sector.
-This module is an opportunity to discuss the most pressing issues pertinent to women in the workplace, including leadership and mentorship.
-It will also gather prominent women leaders to share their experiences, as well as being a moment of reflection on women's empowerment in the professional sphere and strengthening the network.
+In the first part of this module, we will discuss we will discuss how the ability to negotiate and resolve conflict skillfully is fundamental to success in the public service.
+This session will take the format of a workshop, followed by a roundtable with Brazilian Women Leaders which will bring closer the group of professionals that will be part of the program and introduce the theme of mentorship and advocacy for women leadership in the public and private sector.

 Exploring your potential, understanding your goals: online session